Max Christie: Personal life

 Christie's mother, Katrina (née Hannaford), played college basketball at Northwestern, scoring over 1,000 points, and is a psychotherapist.
-His father, Max Sr., played college basketball at Parkland College and Wisconsin–Superior before becoming an aircraft pilot.
+His father, Max Sr., played college basketball at Parkland College and Wisconsin–Superior before becoming an air line pilot.
 His younger brother, Cam Christie, was a collegiate basketball player at Minnesota, and was selected with the 46th overall pick by the Los Angeles Clippers in the 2024 NBA draft.
 Christie is a fan of Japanese manga and anime.